“True power isn’t granted. True power can’t be taken away.”

 For Jude there are no good choices.
 Similarly, it’s hard to say if there are any good people among the High Court.
 Thanks to the strength of Black’s writing, that hardly matters.
 It takes real skill to take the villain of the story and make him not just sympathetic but precious.
 It takes as much work to have a first person narrator who is ruthlessly cold and calculating while also being devastatingly human and compassionate.
 The Cruel Prince is a must read for faerie enthusiasts, high fantasy connoisseurs, and especially for anyone looking for a book filled with twists that will leave them breathless.
 Highly recommended.

-Possible Pairings: Legendary by Stephanie Garber, Fire and Hemlock by Diana Wynne Jones, Winterspell by Claire Legrand, The Perilous Gard by Elizabeth Marie Pope, The Diabolic by S. J. Kincaid, An Enchantment of Ravens by Margaret Rogerson, Places No One Knows by Brenna Yovanoff, Dust Girl by Sarah Zettel
+Possible Pairings: Violet Made of Thorns by Gina Chen, Legendary by Stephanie Garber, Fire and Hemlock by Diana Wynne Jones, Winterspell by Claire Legrand, The Perilous Gard by Elizabeth Marie Pope, The Diabolic by S. J. Kincaid, Spinning Silver by Naomi Novik, An Enchantment of Ravens by Margaret Rogerson, Bring Me Their Hearts by Sara Wolf, Places No One Knows by Brenna Yovanoff, Dust Girl by Sarah Zettel

 *An advance copy of this title was provided by the publisher for review consideration at BEA 2017*